lavanya-0709/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+Step 1: Start.

-1.Import the standard Libraries.
+Step 2: Import the standard Libraries.

-2.Set variables for assigning dataset values.
+Step 3: Set variables for assigning dataset values.

-3.Import linear regression from sklearn.
+Step 4: Import linear regression from sklearn.

-4.Assign the points for representing in the graph.
+Step 5: Assign the points for representing in the graph.

-5.Predict the regression for marks by using the representation of the graph.
+Step 6: Predict the regression for marks by using the representation of the graph.

-6.Compare the graphs and hence we obtained the linear regression for the given datas.
+Step 7: Compare the graphs and hence we obtained the linear regression for the given datas.

+Step 8: End.

 ## Program: